Secured Loans

 What Can I Use a Secured Loan For?

-• Financing a new business
+Financing a new business

-• Financing a home purchase or home renovations
+Financing a home purchase or home renovations:

-• Purchasing a car or other vehicle
+Purchasing a car or other vehicle:

-• Alleviating cash flow problems
+Alleviating cash flow problems:

-• Securing a credit card (to gain access to a credit card when you have no or bad credit history)
+Securing a credit card (to gain access to a credit card when you have no or bad credit history):

-Secured loans can also be a great way to build credit if you are new to Canada, or to repair poor credit history.
-Accessing a secured loan will be easier in both instances than accessing an unsecured loan; by making all of your payments promptly you will build positive credit.
-However, this plan can backfire if you overextend yourself or are not diligent about making your payments on time.
+Secured loans can also be a great way to consolidate debt, to build your credit score, if you are new to Canada, or to repair poor your credit score and history.
+Accessing a secured loan will be easier in both instances than accessing an unsecured loan; by making all of your other loan payments more promptly you will build positive credit.

 For more info on personal loans check out this guide by the government of Canada.